Quickstart: On-board Azure Sentinel

 Additional permissions may be needed to connect specific data sources.

 Azure Sentinel is a paid service.
-For pricing information see About Azure Sentinel.
+For more information, see About Azure Sentinel.

 Geographical availability and data residency

 Data generated by Azure Sentinel, such as incidents, bookmarks, and analytics rules, may contain some customer data sourced from the customer's Log Analytics workspaces.
-This Azure Sentinel-generated data is saved in the geography or region listed in the following table, according to the geography or region in which the workspace is located:
+This Azure Sentinel-generated data is saved in the geography listed in the following table, according to the geography in which the workspace is located:

-Workspace geography/region Azure Sentinel-generated data geography/region United States
+Workspace geography Azure Sentinel-generated data geography United States

 United States Europe

-Europe Australia Australia United Kingdom United Kingdom Canada Canada Japan Japan Southeast Asia (Singapore) Southeast Asia (Singapore)*
+Europe Australia Australia United Kingdom United Kingdom Canada Canada Japan Japan Asia Pacific Asia Pacific * Brazil Brazil * Norway Norway Africa Africa Korea Korea Germany Germany United Arab Emirates United Arab Emirates Switzerland Switzerland

 - By enabling certain rules that make use of the machine learning (ML) engine, you give Microsoft permission to copy relevant ingested data outside of your Azure Sentinel workspace's geography as may be required by the machine learning engine to process these rules.